-Stomach acid, or hydrochloric acid (HCL), is produced by the stomach.
+Stomach acid, which is primarily made up of hydrochloric acid (HCl), is produced by the stomach lining.
 It helps us to digest and absorb proteins and other nutrients in our diet.
-HCL also protects us by killing various pathogenic micro-organisms like parasites, yeast, and bad bacteria.
-As such hydrochloric acid plays a vital role in our digestion.
+HCl also protects us by killing various pathogenic micro-organisms like parasites, yeast, and bad bacteria.
+As such, hydrochloric acid plays a vital role in our digestion.
 But if levels are too low (hypochlorhydria) then the whole digestive process does not work properly increasing the risk of food intolerance or food allergy.
+[Ref]

 Low stomach acid is a trigger for poor digestive activity.
 Because food and nutrients can’t be broken down, they sit in the stomach and cause bacteria to build up.
 The main symptoms from this process are gas and bloating after eating.
 Other symptoms include: